losaposta/ubuntuism/README.md

     	text-decoration: underline;
 	}</pre>

-7. We will now customize the look of the breadcrumbs, so let's first create a breadcrumbs module in Joomla, assign it to the "breadcrumbs" position.
+5. We will now customize the look of the breadcrumbs, so let's first create a breadcrumbs module in Joomla, assign it to the "breadcrumbs" position.
 Set Show "You are here" to No.

-8. While we're at it, let's go ahead and change the module position assignment of the Main Menu module from *position-7* to *nav*.
+6. While we're at it, let's go ahead and change the module position assignment of the Main Menu module from *position-7* to *nav*.
 Set the module assignment to *On All Pages*.

-9. As you preview the site, we can see that the breadcrumbs are not where we want them, so we will now override the default layout of the template.
+7. As you preview the site, we can see that the breadcrumbs are not where we want them, so we will now override the default layout of the template.
 This is done by either editing the template's root index.php file or by creating an <a href="http://construct-framework.com/intermediate/extended-template-overrides">extended template override</a>, something unique to Construct.
-	* Open the installation package and copy the <b>layouts/index.php</b> file to the <b>layouts</b> directory of your template.
+	* For this demo, the extended template override has already been installed to *templates/ubuntuism/layouts/index.php*.
-	* We created the layout override capability to allow for you to be able to create custom layouts and to be able to later upgrade the template without loosing your customizations.
+	* The layout override capability was created to allow you to create custom layouts, if you don't like the default one, and to still be able to upgrade the template without loosing your customizations.

-10. Open this file ( layouts/index.php ) in your editor and cut/paste the following lines of code (175-177) to directly after the logo on line 103.
+8. Open *templates/ubuntuism/layouts/index.php* in your favorite editor and move the following lines of code (175-177) to directly after the logo on line 103.
 	<pre>
 	&lt;?php if ($this->countModules('breadcrumbs')) : ?&gt;
 		&lt;jdoc:include type="module" name="breadcrumbs" />
 	&lt;?php endif; ?&gt;</pre>

-11. While we are editing the layout of the template, let's remove the in-page links by deleting the following lines of code (113-124)
+9. While we are editing the layout override of the template, let's remove the in-page links by deleting the following lines of code (113-124)
 	<pre>
 	&lt;nav&gt;
 		&lt;ul id="access"&gt;